 - extent of existing house and proposed additions

 Note: More detailed drawings may be necessary to fully explain a particular aspect of your project that varies from conventional construction practices.
-Typical detailed sections are available from the Building and By-law Services division.
+Typical detailed sections are available from Building Services located at the Garden Street Branch Office, 3050 Garden St., #102, Whitby, ON.

 Elevations show all views of a building.
 Elevation drawings may be required for any project that would alter the exterior view of your house.
 The following information should be shown on an elevation drawing: